Westerlund 1 under the light of Gaia EDR3: Distance, isolation, extent, and a hidden population: Introduction

 \section{Introduction}

 Westerlund~1 (Wd~1) is believed to be the most massive young cluster in the Milky Way, with mass estimates ranging from about $5\times10^{4}$ to $\ga10^{5}\:\mathrm{M}_{\sun}$ \citep{clark05,Brandner2008,gennaro11}.
-Beyond the anecdotal interest of being a top contender for the title of most massive young cluster in the Local Group -- in all likelihood beaten by R136, in the LMC -- the huge mass of Wd~1 turns it into a prime laboratory for massive star evolution.
-There are so many massive stellar systems in the cluster that rare evolutionary phases are sampled and different avenues for binary interaction are probed, resulting in a variety of outcomes \citep[see, e.g.,][]{Clark11WC}.
+Beyond the anecdotal interest of being a top contender for the title of most massive young cluster in the Local Group -- in all likelihood beaten by R136 in the Large Magellanic Cloud -- the huge mass of Wd~1 turns it into a prime laboratory for massive star evolution.
+There are so many massive stellar systems in the cluster that rare evolutionary phases are sampled, and different avenues for binary interaction are probed, resulting in a variety of outcomes \citep[see, e.g.][]{Clark11WC}.

-The population associated with the cluster encompasses all sorts of massive stars, from O-type giants and supergiants to red supergiants \citep{clark20}, including a number of extremely luminous B-type hypergiants \citep{negueruela10Wd1}, a luminous blue variable \citep{ritchie09W243}, several yellow hypergiants \citep{clark10}, some transitional B-type supergiants with emission lines \citep{ritchie10, Clark14W5}, an extremely luminous B[e]-like object \citep{clark13W9}, and a large population of Wolf-Rayet stars \citep{crowther06WRs}.
-The vast majority of these objects lie within less than 1 arcmin of the nominal cluster centre, although some outliers, such as the Wolf-Rayet stars known as N (= WR 77n) or X (= WR 77sd), are more than 3 arcmin away.
+The population associated with the cluster encompasses all sorts of massive stars, from O-type giants and supergiants to red supergiants \citep{clark20}, including a number of extremely luminous B-type hypergiants \citep{negueruela10Wd1}, an LBV \citep{ritchie09W243}, several yellow hypergiants \citep{clark10}, some transitional B-type supergiants with emission lines \citep{ritchie10, Clark14W5}, an extremely luminous B[e]-like object \citep{clark13W9}, and a large population of Wolf-Rayet stars \citep{crowther06WRs}.
+The vast majority of these objects lie within less than 1 arcmin from the nominal cluster centre, although some outliers, such as the Wolf-Rayet stars known as N (= WR 77n) or X (= WR 77sd), are more than 3 arcmin away.